 - The bedroom environment is important to sleeping comfort.
 Find your baby’s ideal and make it happen.
 Important note: dress a baby in the same number of layers of clothing you’d wear at that temperature.

-- Colicky babies may have an underlying medical issue like reflux, allergies (food or environment), or sensitive skin (eczema) that makes weaning harder and sleep regressions far more likely to happen.
+- Colicky babies may have underlying medical issues like reflux, allergies (food or environment), or sensitive skin (eczema) that make weaning harder and sleep regressions far more likely to happen.

 Weaning Changes Your Baby’s Appetites for 1-2 Weeks